Spring SeriesGlencruitten WoodsSun 25 April, 2021

-- BACS transfer - this is ECKO’s preferred method of payment (if you wish to use this method, EckO will send you out an email with bank details - please pay on entry or as soon as possible afterwards.)
+- BACS transfer - this is ECKO’s much preferred method of payment (if you choose to use this method, EckO will send you out an email with bank details - please pay before the event.)

 - Cash - we will ONLY accept cash if the correct amount is placed in a bag with your name and amount written on the bag and then the bag is placed in a bucket at download.
 This allows us to quarantine the cash for the required length of time

 - Cost - Adult member - £5.00, Junior member (up to 21) - £3.00